gtensha/OpenTaiko/README.md

 To uninstall, run the script again with the same environment variables and the --uninstall flag set:

 ```
 source install-variables
 ./install.sh --uninstall
 ```

 ### Windows (install.bat)
 Before installing, verify that the game runs and you have either installed the required .dll's globally or that they are present in the project directory.
-After that, you can run the script directly to install the game in %APPDATA%\Local\.opentaiko.
+After that, you can run the script directly to install the game in %LOCALAPPDATA%\\Local\\.opentaiko.
 You will get a shortcut to run the game in your start menu.

 If you wish to change the install location, edit the script to reflect your preferred locations.
 You can find instructions in the comments of the file.